 Website: Bella Vista Ranch

-7. Wimberley Market Days
+7. Check out Wimberley Market Days

 Wimberley Market Days happen on the first Saturday of the month from March through December.
 Admission is free, and they have three large parking lots for visitor convenience.
 Each month there is a market theme such as football, patriotism, or “dog days of summer,” featuring local bands and special vendors.
 Come and visit the oldest outdoor market in the Texas Hill Country and the second largest outdoor market in the state.
 With 475 vendors, food, and entertainment, you can have an entire day of unique fun.